RobertZetterlund/intro-to-ai/assignment7/report.md

 <img src="fig/q2a.png" width="75%">
 <p>

-Using this network, we get that the accuracy on the test dataset after training with 30 epochs is approximately `97.54 %`.
+Using this network, we get that the accuracy on the validation dataset after training with 30 epochs is approximately `97.54 %`.

 ### B)